-There isn’t a specific location for people facing homelessness to get information and/or resources, or to complete assessments and intake information.
+No central location for information and/or resources, assessment, or to complete assessments

-Solution: We distribute resource information and complete intake information and assessments for people who are homeless or on the verge of homelessness.
+We distribute resource information, complete intakes and assessments for people who are homeless or are about to be homeless.

 Jacksonville does not have a homeless prevention program, and clients receiving permanent supportive housing may not have funds for utility deposits.